palryalen/ahw/README.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) licence.
-You are therefore free to [free to](https://creativecommons.org/licenses/by-nc/4.0/)
+You are therefore [free to](https://creativecommons.org/licenses/by-nc/4.0/)

-*Share — copy and redistribute the material in any medium or format *Adapt — remix, transform, and build upon the material
+* Share — copy and redistribute the material in any medium or format

+* Adapt — remix, transform, and build upon the material

+## References

 <a name="cont_msm">1</a>: Kjetil Røysland, [*A martingale approach to continuous-time marginal structural models*](https://projecteuclid.org/euclid.bj/1310042849), Bernoulli